 The module is powered by connecting 24 Vdc power supply to Pins 5 (+ positive) - 6 (- negative).
 The green LED is lit in presence of supply power.

 Input signal from field is applied to Pins 7-8 (In 1 - Ch.1).

-Relay contact output Pins 1-2 is normally open or Pins 3-4 is normally closed (because relay is de-energized as safe state condition) for OFF operation, while Pins 1-2 is closed or Pins 3-4 is open (because relay is energized) for ON operation.
-The following table describes for Channel 1 the state (open or closed) of its output contacts when its input signal is in OFF or ON state, and it gives information about turn-on or turn-off of its channel status LED and channel fault LED:
+Transistor output Pins 1-2 (for Channel 1) is normally open (or transistor de-energized as safe state condition) for OFF operation, while it is closed (or transistor energized) for ON operation.

+The following table describes for Channel 1 the state (open or closed) of its output when its input signal is in OFF or ON state, and it gives information about turn-on or turn-off of its channel status LED and channel fault LED:

-Input signal state Pins 7-8 Out relay contact state Pins 1-2 (with NO contact) Out relay contact state Pins 3-4 (with NC contact) Channel status yellow LED state Channel fault red LED state Proximity is OFF or switch is open Open (De-energize relay) Closed (De-energize relay) OFF OFF Proximity is ON or switch is closed Closed (Energized relay) Open (Energized relay) ON OFF If the input line is break Open (safe state condition) Closed (safe state condition) OFF ON If the input line is in short circuit Open (safe state condition) Closed (safe state condition) OFF ON
+Input 1 signal state Pins 7-8 (In 1 - Ch.1) Transistor Out 1 state Pins 1-2 (Out 1 - Ch.1) Channel 1 status yellow LED state Channel 1 fault red LED state Proximity sensor is OFF or switch is open Open (De-energize transistor) OFF OFF Proximity sensor is ON or switch is closed Closed (Energized transistor) ON OFF Independently from proximity sensor or switch state, the input line is break Open (De-energized transistor as safe state condition) OFF ON Independently from proximity sensor or switch state, the input line is in short circuit Open (De-energized transistor as safe state condition) OFF ON